MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgGroupTeamSchedule.md

   - `[SchedulingGroupId <String>]`: ID for the scheduling group that the open shift belongs to.
   - `[SharedOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem

-SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup\[]>: The logical grouping of users in the schedule (usually by role).
+SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup[]>: The logical grouping of users in the schedule (usually by role).
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity